sdtemple/isweep/README.md

 ## Development things to do

+- Provide some scripts to summarize analyses !!!
 - Provide option for model selection, standing variation, etc. in `roi.tsv`
-- Provide some scripts to summarize analyses
 - Test performance in array data, less dense sequence data
 - Test performance in dominance selection (sequence data)
-- Time varying selection coefficients?
 - Not designed for ploidy != 2 (yet)

 ## Current bugs

+- Errors simulating IBD w/ constant Ne < 3000
+  - I have no intention of fixing this unless someone posts an issue due to their dataset